Exposure of health workers weakens Africa's Ebola fight

 Just taking the suits on and off under controlled conditions required up to 45 minutes and must be done with the assistance of another person, experts say.
 After removing goggles, mask, suit and gloves and throwing them in a plastic bag, workers are sprayed down with chlorinated water.

-Samaritan’s Purse, which ran the case management centers in Foya and Monrovia, said that with its workers only able to wear the suits for four hours, it was using 75 Personal Protective Equipment suits per center per day.
+Samaritan’s Purse, which ran the case management centres in Foya and Monrovia, said that with its workers only able to wear the suits for four hours, it was using 75 Personal Protective Equipment suits per centre per day.

 “The risk of getting infected when taking the suit off if proper procedures are not followed is high,” said Ken Kauffeldt, Liberia country director for the U.S.-based charity.